phoboslab/JavaScriptCore-iOS/README.md

 # About this fork

 The goal is to bring the new Objective-C to Javascript bridge to be featured in iOS 7 to iOS 5 and 6.
 That means that the same code will transition seamlessly to iOS 7 when the time to drop older iOS version comes.
-Some refactoring was involved but nothing major mostly just making sure the projects doesn't use undocumented frameworks/functions.
+Some refactoring was involved but nothing major mostly just making sure the project doesn't use undocumented frameworks/functions.

 A pull request was submitted to merge this into the main repo.

 Thanks!